arianaolson419/ThinkStats2/project2/report2.md

 5. `relig`: The respondent's religion.
 6. `attend`: The frequency with which the respondent attends religious services.

-We chose to use these variables in the model to capture several trends that we found during variable exploration.
+We are using these variables to capture several trends that we found during variable exploration.

 #### Religion
+We will first look at how the religion of the respondent influenced the likelihood that they would believe homosexual sex was always wrong.
+Shown below are plots of the proportions of "Always Wrong" and "Not Wrong at All" answers for each survey year, grouped by the religion of the respondent.
+Only the top 5 most popular religious groups are shown because the less popular religious groups may cotain fewer than 20 respondents per year, as opposed to over 200 for the popular groups.

+![Plot of 'always wrong' by religion](images/relig_proportions_always.png)
+![Plot of 'not wrong at all' by religion](images/relig_proportions_never.png)

+There is a fairly clear stratification of proportions among the religious groups, which indicates that religion could be a fairly significant predictor of how a person feels about homosexual sex.

-We first looked at how the religion of the respondent influenced the likelihood that they would believe homosexual sex was always wrong.
-We expected to see that Protestant and Catholic respondents were most likely to say that homosexual sex was always wrong, and that Jewish respondents were least likely to answer this way.
+We expect to see that Protestant and Catholic respondents are most likely to say that homosexual sex was always wrong, and that Jewish respondents are least likely to answer this way.
 This is based on the answers for each group in the GSS data.
 These patterns can be seen below.

-![Plot of 'always wrong' by religion](images/relig_proportions_always.png)
-![Plot of 'not wrong at all' by religion](images/relig_proportions_never.png)

 For this analysis, we generated predictions for each of the 5 most popular religions that respondents reported in the GSS over a range of survey years.
 These religions are Protestant, Catholic, Jewish, "Other", and "None".
 All other explanatory variables were held constant.
 The plot below shows the results.